-David is thrilled to be celebrating the 22nd Anniversary of the Orlando Fringe Festival and is very excited about all of the new opportunities that this years Fringe has in store.
+David is thrilled to be celebrating the 23rd Annual Orlando Fringe Festival and is very excited about all of the new opportunities that this years Fringe has in store.

 With a passion for supporting the development and presentation of new works for the stage, David believes the Fringe Festival provides such a rare vehicle for bringing talented artists and diverse audiences together to experience theatre without limitations.

 He holds a Bachelor of Arts in Musical Theatre from Mars Hill College and a Masters of Science in Entertainment Business from Full Sail University.
 Originally from Shelby, North Carolina, David began his career as a performer in repertory and regional theatres throughout the Southeast before exiting the stage for the production and management side of the business.

 David has lived in Orlando for the past 18 years and is currently the Producer for Disney Cruise Line Entertainment, where he splits his time between Orlando, Toronto and where ever in the world the Disney fleet may be.
 His travels have empowered his love of good food; good wine and good theatre and they have sparked a new fascination with the Toronto Maple Leafs and all things Canadian.

 Art & History Museums – Maitland, Director of Development Devin Dominguez is a native Floridian who has made Orlando her home for the last 15 years largely due to its vibrant arts community.
 She studied Humanities at the University of Central Florida, and holds a certificate in Fundraising and Development from Rollins College.
 She is the Director of Development at the Art & History Museums – Maitland, holding that position since 2012.